pmean/build-website/text/06/CheckingChisquare.md

 My first thought is that this risky behavior must be awfully fun if so many people indulge in it!

-It\'s nice to double check the statistics used in journal articles as there are often errors.
+It's nice to double check the statistics used in journal articles as there are often errors.
 One memorable one cited in this weblog is

 -   [Stats: An error slips through the peer review process (September 19, 2005)](http://www.childrensmercy.org/stats/weblog2005/SensitivityError.asp)

-The problem, unfortunately, is the the term \"Chi-square test\" is used in a variety of different contexts, as I allude to in an \"Ask Professor Mean\" question.
+The problem, unfortunately, is the the term "Chi-square test" is used in a variety of different contexts, as I allude to in an "Ask Professor Mean" question.

 -   [Dear Professor Mean, Can the Chi-squared test be used for anything besides categorical data?](../ask/chisquared.asp)

-This person looked in SPSS and found a Chi-square test in the menus under ANALYZE \| NON\_PARAMETRIC TEST \| CHI-SQUARE.
-Here\'s the output that the program produced:
+This person looked in SPSS and found a Chi-square test in the menus under ANALYZE | NON_PARAMETRIC TEST | CHI-SQUARE.
+Here's the output that the program produced:

 ![06_CheckingChisquare1.jpg not found.](../../../web/images/06/CheckingChisquare01.png)
-height="135"}\
+height="135"}
 ![CheckingChisquare2.jpg not found.](../../../web/images/06/CheckingChisquare02.png)
 ![CheckingChisquare3.jpg not found.](../../../web/images/06/CheckingChisquare03.png)